John Clayton Nienstedt: Coadjutor Archbishop and Archbishop of St. Paul and Minneapolis

+Abuse controversy

 Personal misconduct allegations against Nienstedt

 The archdiocese announced on December 17, 2013, that Nienstedt had voluntarily "stepped aside from all public ministry".
 The day before, Ramsey County authorities launched an investigation into an allegation that in 2009 Nienstedt had touched a boy on the buttocks.
-This allegedly happened during a photo session with the boy after a confirmation ceremony.
+This incident allegedly happened during a photo session with the boy after a confirmation ceremony.
 After receiving the complaint, the archdiocese encouraged the young man to contact the police.
 Nienstedt maintained that this allegation was "absolutely and entirely false."

 In February 2014, with Nienstedt's approval, the archdiocese hired an outside law firm to investigate allegations of sexual misconduct against seminarians and other young men.
 The allegations were initiated by Jennifer Haselberger, the archdiocesan canon law official.
 On March 11, 2014, Ramsey County officials announced they had concluded an "intensive investigation" of the touching allegation and would not file charges against Nienstedt, citing insufficient evident.
-Nienstedt immediately announced his return to public ministry.

-In July 2014, the archdiocese publicly revealed its investigation of Nienstedt.
-Nienstedt responded, saying "I have never engaged in sexual misconduct and certainly have not made any sexual advances toward anyone. ...
-The allegations do not involve minors or lay members of the faithful, and they do not implicate any kind of illegal or criminal behavior."
+Nienstedt immediately announced his return to public ministry.In July 2014, when the archdiocese revealed its investigation into charges against Nienstedt, he responded:I have never engaged in sexual misconduct and certainly have not made any sexual advances toward anyone. ...
+The allegations do not involve minors or lay members of the faithful, and they do not implicate any kind of illegal or criminal behavior.

-Sexual abuse allegations against priests
+Handling of sexual abuse allegations against priests

 Nienstedt was criticized in 2014 for the way "his diocese has dealt with sexually abusive priests".
 Nienstedt responded, writing in a diocesan publication that although "it is very clear that we did not handle all complaints the way we should have in the past ...
 I have never knowingly covered up clergy sexual abuse [and] I promise to make changes".

 Six archdiocesan priests publicly criticized Nienstedt's handling of the allegations, with some calling for his resignation.
 Nienstedt said that he would only resign if the papal nuncio took action.
 In 2014, during a lawsuit against the archdiocese, Nienstedt testified about his knowledge of priests accused of child sexual abuse.

-LeVan case
+LaVan case

-In an April 2, 2014, deposition, Nienstedt claimed to have been unaware until March 2014 that Kenneth LaVan, a priest in the archdiocese, was still in ministry.
+In an April 2, 2014, deposition, Nienstedt claimed to have been unaware until March 2014 that Reverend Kenneth LaVan was still in ministry.
 In 1988, the archdiocese had received accusations that LaVan had sexually assaulted a teenage girl and was guilty of "sexually exploiting" several women.
 His continued ministry was a violation of church policy.

 Despite Nienstedt's denials, court documents showed that he had received several updates over the years on LaVan's pastoral work.
 Nienstedt received the last update on August 15, 2013, and afterwards approved LaVan's continued parish assignments.
-The documents also indicated that Nienstedt had socialized with LaVan, as recently as June 2013, thanking him in a letter for a gift of Wild Turkey bourbon at a social gathering.
+The documents also indicated that Nienstedt had socialized with LaVan as recently as June 2013, thanking him in a letter for a gift of bourbon.